A high degree of etiquette should be observed by students, both

 Basics in the Dojang:

-entering the room one must stand immediately and bow.
-You take
+any senior member entering the room one must stand immediately and bow.
+You take your

 Dinner Table Etiquette